 Disclaimer: I rarely wear mascara.
-On a night out (or for a special occasion), I'll slap it on, but as a serial "face toucher" (something I got seriously told off about when a skin expert came to give our routines an overhaul), wearing mascara on the daily is just a recipe for panda eyes.
+On a night out (remember those?), I'll slap it on, but as a serial "face toucher" (something I got seriously told off about when a skin expert came to give our routines an overhaul), wearing mascara on the daily is just a recipe for panda eyes.

-On a normal day at the office, you'll find me with a full face of makeup sans lashes.
+On a normal day, you'll find me with a full face of makeup sans lashes.
 And it seems I'm not the only one.
-While mascara remains the holy-grail beauty product for many, cool girls and makeup artists have been ditching mascara this year and trying out the combination of bare lashes and a bold lip instead, which I love.
+While mascara remains the holy-grail beauty product for many, cool girls and makeup artists have often ditch mascara and opt instead for a combination of bare lashes and a bold lip, which I love.